 - Closing Costs

-The down payment requirements on home purchases is mandatory and sellers concessions cannot be used for down payment.
+The down payment requirements on home purchases are mandatory and seller concessions cannot be used for the down payment.

 Amount Of Sellers Concession Allowed